navidhasanzadeh/Hypertension_PPG/README.md

 # Hypertension Detection From High-Dimensional Representation of Photoplethysmogram Signals

 The paper has been accepted at IEEE-EMBS International Conference on Biomedical and Health Informatics (BHI’23), Oct.
-15–18, 2023, Pittsburgh, Pennsylvania, USA
+15–18, 2023, Pittsburgh, Pennsylvania, USA.

 This repository contains the codes corresponding to study hypertension detection from PPG using MiniROCKET.